Node.js REPL, Inspector, Watch Mode, and SEA

 console.log(schema.length);

-node:sea is the built-in module for code running inside a single executable application. sea.isSea() reports whether the script is running from an injected application. sea.getAsset() returns a copy as a string or ArrayBuffer. sea.getAssetAsBlob() returns a Blob. sea.getRawAsset() returns the raw ArrayBuffer from the executable without copying. sea.getAssetKeys() returns the embedded asset keys in Node v24.8.0 and later.
+Inside an injected executable, sea.getAsset() returns a copy as a string or ArrayBuffer. sea.getAssetAsBlob() returns a Blob. sea.getRawAsset() returns the raw ArrayBuffer from the executable without copying. sea.getAssetKeys() returns the embedded asset keys in Node v24.8 and later.

-Raw assets deserve care.
+Raw assets need care.
 The raw buffer points at memory associated with the injected executable section.
 Node's docs warn against writing to it because alignment and writability depend on how the binary was injected.
 Use getAsset() when a copy is fine.
-Use getRawAsset() when avoiding a copy is part of a measured design.
+Use getRawAsset() only when avoiding a copy is part of a measured design.

 Asset keys are application-level names.
 They are not filesystem paths unless you choose path-like strings.
 A key such as "schema" can point at schema.json during blob generation, then the embedded executable retrieves the bytes with sea.getAsset('schema').
-Moving the original schema.json after build changes nothing about the already-built executable.
-Rebuilding the blob is the update mechanism.

-Execution arguments can be baked into the SEA configuration:
+Execution arguments can be baked into the SEA configuration -

 {